The 8 best hot brushes that deliver a frizz-free, salon-worthy blow dry at home

 This blow dryer brush from BondiBoost is, quite frankly, huge.
 Not in terms of its overall size or weight, but because the supremely large brush head makes it a bumper blow drying tool.
 Measuring at 75mm, or just shy of 3", it's by far and away one of the biggest options that money can buy – and certainly among the options we've tested at woman&home.
 Not everybody will want a blow dry brush this large, of course, but for those who think that bigger is better when it comes to their blow dry, this tool ticks that box and then some.

-With a pleasing monochromatic colour scheme, the Blowout Brush Pro is quite standard in terms of its design and the technology involved, though we were glad to see there's ionic technology to help prevent excess frizz and contribute to a nice, smooth finish.
+With a pleasing monochromatic colour scheme, the Blowout Brush Pro is quite standard in terms of its design and the technology involved, though I was glad to see there's ionic technology to help prevent excess frizz and contribute to a nice, smooth finish.
 But at less than £70, its price-tag is very reasonable and it's therefore a good choice for those who don't have a triple digit budget to play with when shopping for the best hot brushes.

 7. Babyliss Hydro Fusion Hot Air Styler